 There is no 100% fool-proof method of selecting the right therapist, any more than there is a guaranteed way to select the right lawyer, physician, accountant, or plumber.

-Major sources for finding a reputable therapist are: physicians, family or friends, the workplace, the Yellow Pages, Web search engines, and lists from professional associations, such as The International Registry of Professional Hypnotherapists.
+Major sources for finding a reputable therapist are: physicians, family or friends, the workplace, Web search engines, and lists from professional associations.

 A doctor can refer you to a well-reputed colleague or to his or her own therapist.
 But there can be no guarantee that the recommended therapist will be suitable for you.
 Personality factors, particular problems or differing ideologies may interfere with rapport.
 The same is true for referrals by family or friends.